Learning Outcomes

 Type Annotations Cheat Sheet

-(Each of these features is described in more detail in subsequent sections – this is just a summary and roadmap)
+(Each of these features is described in more detail in subsequent sections—this is just a summary and roadmap)

-A type annotation begins with : and goes after the variable name, but before any assignment.
+A type annotationA syntax in TypeScript where types are explicitly specified for variables, function parameters, and return types to ensure type safety and correctness. begins with : and goes after the variable name, but before any assignment.
 Primitive types include number, string, boolean.

 let x: number, s: string, b: boolean = false;